lawrips/marimo/readme.md

 ## <a name="connecting"></a>Connecting to marimo

 ### <a name="clients"></a>Clients
-It’s easy to connect to marimo by leveraging any WebSocket client or API.
-Here are some examples which show how to connect.
+Connect to marimo by with any WebSocket client or API.
+Here are some examples.

 wscat:
 ```